Photo courtesy of AP Images.

 For those who follow the source material to heart know that Spider-Man is ultimately the driving force of his universe including everyone who comes from it.
 Which is why it feels extremely odd to see a version where Peter Parker is not the first one to wear the symbiote, but instead Sony goes straight to Eddie Brock and him becoming Venom in such an irrational way.
 It might had worked should the people at Sony had decided to stay accurate with the comics.

 The story itself is rushed.
 Not enough time to treat everyone properly.
 The scenes lacked build-up and for those that had some, the payoff was just as weak.

-One things that is very much present in both comics and film is the viciousness and sadistic personally the character known for.
-He possesses the teeth, the muscles, and the raw power as he thrashes everything in way.
+One thing that is very much present in both comics and film is the viciousness and sadistic personally the character known for.
+He possesses the teeth, the muscles, and the raw power as he thrashes everything in the way.
 I must admit however, Venom not incorporating his iconic white spider symbol on his chest truly hurt.

 Where in the comics their relationship is formed from their hate towards Spider-Man, the relationship is grounded by their need to survive and change of heart.

 Lastly, the film’s antagonist Carlton Drake/Riot (Riz Ahmed, Rogue One) did no favors to the overall appeal of the film.
 The character was by far the weakest element.
 Without any integral connection to Brock and Drake’s minimal contribution to the overall plot, he is undeniably forgettable and distasteful.
 For an origin story, the use of Riot as the opposing force to beat fell completely flat.

 In the end, Venom didn’t hit all the marks it should have but remains a welcoming addition with potential for improvement for planned sequels at the hands of the right writers.
 Expanding the running time to a whole 150 minutes will definitely help to allow more narrative and proper treatment, and of course, having a Spider-Man/Venom match-up against Carnage will make everyone lose their brains.